luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-In total we have implemented 2 united tests.
+In total we have implemented 2 unit tests.
 The test_data and test_model files in the tests folder.
 In the test_data we have a few test for the data.
 First we test that there is the correct amount om images in test and train.
 We also test that the dimensions of all images are correct and lastly we test that the labels are correct.
 Then for the test_model file here we have one test and it tests if we get the correct output given the input.
 So we have a toatal of 4 tests.

 ### Question 8